stanford-crfm/levanter/docs/Add-Models.md

 ### Write Model
 After you have defined your config class, you can start writing your model.
-You can follow the breakdown of the model in your Hugging Face implmentation.
+You can follow the breakdown of the model in your Hugging Face implementation.
 This would make it easier to validate the implementation through unit tests.

 For example, in GPT2, we have the following breakdown:
 - `Gpt2Mlp`